App version: 0.1.0

 Merchant Cash Advance

-A merchant cash advance allows small businesses (“merchants”) to get a cash advance in return for a portion of their future sales or receivables, plus the factor rate.
+A merchant cash advance allows small businesses (“merchants”) to get a cash advance in return for a portion of their future sales or receivables.
 As such, these aren’t technically loans because the merchant only makes payments on what they sell, as opposed to on a set repayment schedule.

 While many online lenders are trustworthy, you are still sharing personal, business, and financial information that you want to make sure is being used responsibly.
 Additionally, you want assurance that you will be treated fairly throughout the online business loan process.
 The following tips may help you decipher which online lenders are the most credible.